vaaniGO/Ocaml-PPX/README.md

 ### ⬆️ Commands

+initialise the opam switch
+```bash
+eval $(opam env)
+```

 The repository already contains a build.
 You can directly run command #3.
 If that does not work:

-```bash
-eval $(opam env)
-```

 Cleans the previous build (if needed)
 ```bash